ScaledMarkets/dabl/Roadmap/README.md

 # DABL Roadmap

-In progress now: Implement version 0.4x beta release.
+In progress now: Implement the first beta release.
+This will be DABL version 0.4x.
+(DABL is currently considered alpha.)

 Complete guide for adding adapters for additional repository types.